 The Corporation is reliant upon the on-going financial support of the State in the furtherance of its mission, particularly in support of the Institute's research operations.
-In 2016, total support received from the State amounted increased by \$8 to \$102,608.
-In fiscal 2016 \$15,500 of this support was restricted to the purchase of capital assets.
-In 2015, the total support of \$102,600 for RPCIC was not contingent on utilization for capital expenditures.
+In 2017, total support received from the State decreased by \$1 to \$102,607.
+In fiscal 2016 and 2017, \$15,500 of this support was restricted to the purchase of capital assets.